snissn/onlyswaps-docusaurus/docs/operations/deployment.md

 2. Register **BLS validator** for `swap-v1`.
 3. Configure **destination chains** and **token mappings**.

+## Upgrades

+See the next section for scheduling and executing.

 ## Schedule an upgrade

 1. Derive bytes with `contractUpgradeParamsToBytes`.